ALL

 It’s important to drink fluids when you’re active.
 Drink about 2 cups (500 mL) of fluid, 2 hours before you exercise.
 Then drink enough fluid while you’re exercising to replace the water you lose from sweating.

-Water is okay to drink if you’re exercising for less than an hour.
+Water is OK to drink if you’re exercising for less than an hour.
 If you’re doing intense exercise for longer than an hour, drink sport drinks or juice mixed with water.
 These drinks give you sugar and salt, which you lose during exercise.

 When setting up your physical activity plan, remember that it’s easier to be active if the places where you live, work, or go to school support being active.
 For example, it will help you stick to your plan if you: